magicolala/oracle/README.md

 ## Cost

-Because Oracle uses GPT for her prediction, she is costly!
-The average cost is ~400 predictions per $1 but can vary greatly with the length of the prompt (up to 10.000 predictions per $1 for opening moves with a short header)
+Because Oracle uses hosted Hugging Face inference for her prediction, usage costs depend on the selected model and hosting plan.
+Expect throughput and pricing to vary with provider limits and prompt length (shorter headers allow far more predictions per credit).

 ## Author's Note